 Doug Shafer and Elias Fernandez jointly produce another label called Eighty Four Wines – named in tribute of the year when both began working together at Shafer.
 These are Napa based, non Cabernet Sauvignon 100% varietal wines – including a very rare for Napa, 100% Albariño, a Malbec and a Petite Sirah.

-With his fathers book publishing heritage, perhaps it comes as no surprise that Doug co authored a book in 2012 called A Vineyard in Napa.
+With his fathers book publishing heritage, perhaps it comes as no surprise that Doug co-authored a book in 2012 called A Vineyard in Napa.
 This excellent read is a detailed look at his fathers life and his decision to move his family across the country to start a new life and career.
-It describes the Shafer story of their success, many of the ‘bumps’ in the road they faced over the years, their hard work and valuable contributions to the Napa wine world.
+It describes the Shafer story of their success, many of the ‘bumps’ in the road faced over the years, their hard work and valuable contributions to the Napa wine world.
 Also details Doug and Elias’s significant efforts over the years.
 A highly recommended read.
 For a limited time, the winery will have copies of this book for sale on the counter next to their reception room.

 John Shafer spent a fair amount of time on charity work; he started the Napa Valley Vintners Community Health Center which is home to several health related non profits.
 And in 1985 he played an instrumental role in the creation of Stags Leap District becoming and official American Viticultural Area (AVA) – the third of Napa’s current 16 sub appellations.